Stepping Stones Fund FAQs

 Grant funding is made available for capacity building support and for piloting outcomes (strands 1 & 2).
 See more detail about the 2 strands in the Application Guidelines.

-There is no minimum amount, but the maximum grant amount under the two strands can be expected to be £50,000.
+There is no minimum amount, but the maximum grant amount under the two strands is £50,000.
 It is not our policy to award large grants to small organisations.
 Your proposal and the budget need to be realistic and reflect that you thought through the costs and possible revenues.
 As a general rule, the Stepping Stones Fund will not fund more than 50% of an organisation’s total revenue income.
 Please contact us if you would like further advice on this.

 You can only apply under one strand.
 If a certain type and level of capacity building is required to pilot a new business model for better outcomes (strand 2), that needs to be built into the proposal.